javacc/javacc/README.md

 ## <a name="license"></a>License

-JavaCC is an open source project release under the BSD License 2.0.
+JavaCC is an open source project released under the BSD License 2.0.
 The JavaCC project was originally developed at Sun Microsystems Inc. by [Sreeni Viswanadha](https://github.com/kaikalur) and [Sriram Sankar](https://twitter.com/sankarsearch).

 ***